maneerat-wong/maneerat_repo/find_project_part2.md

 This is the latest version of my draft : https://carnegiemellon.shorthandstories.com/blend-into-thailand/index.html I will mainly work on the vizualization to make sure that I've delivered the persuasive and compelling message to my user.
+Also, I hope to get more insightful thoughts during the revision in the class.